roboconf/roboconf.github.io/en/user-guide/target-docker.md

 ## Docker configuration

+Here, we'll assume docker is installed on your system (eg. using "apt-get install lxc-docker" if on Ubuntu, or see docker.com for other platforms).
+Note that Docker runs mainly on Linux 64-bit systems, although some ports may be available for other platforms).

+It is recommended to use docker version 1.3.x or later.

 ### Configure TCP port for docker container

 Roboconf needs that docker be available on a TCP port.
 To enable it, edit **/etc/default/docker**, and set DOCKER\_OPTS there: